ijufumi/gogmocoin-examples/README.md

-# gogmocoin-examples
-Example codes of gogmocoin
+# Sample codes of gogmocoin.